vosechu/vosechu.github.io/curriculum/performance-metrics.md

 * Deploy projects via Capistrano
 * Debug logical errors and syntax errors

-Students at the advanced level will be able to: (with some reference material):
+Students at the advanced level will be able to (with some reference material):
 * Find and debug performance issues
 * Create new rake tasks
 * Understand and use the many levels of caching in Rails